lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/free-energy-calculation.rst

     is long enough by looking at the *density_evolution.dat* file.

 .. figure:: ../figures/level3/free-energy-calculation/density_evolution-light.png
-   :alt: Number of particle in the central region as a function of time
+   :alt: Number of particles in the central region as a function of time
    :class: only-light

 .. figure:: ../figures/level3/free-energy-calculation/density_evolution-dark.png
-   :alt: Number of particle in the central region as a function of time
+   :alt: Number of particles in the central region as a function of time
    :class: only-dark

 ..  container:: figurelegend